aws-samples/amazon-ecs-fargate-consul-connect-example/cdk/README.md

       'allow all the clients in the mesh talk to each other' );

-    const ecsCluster = new ecs.Cluster(this, "ConsulMicroservicesCluster", {
+    const ecsCluster = new ecs.Cluster(this, 'ConsulMicroservicesCluster', {
       vpc: vpc,
     });